sumiya11/Groebner.jl/README.md

 ## How to use Groebner.jl?

+Our package works with polynomials from `AbstractAlgebra.jl`, `DynamicPolynomials.jl`, and `Nemo.jl`.
 We will demonstrate the usage on a simple example.
-Lets first import `AbstractAlgebra` and create a ring of polynomials in 3 variables over rationals
+Lets first create a ring of polynomials in 3 variables over rationals

 ```julia
 julia> using AbstractAlgebra